The four options, side-by-side.

 4. An AI phone agent (R.ai)

-Cost: $1,750/mo per location, includes 2,000 calls/mo.
+Cost: $1,750/mo per location, flat — no per-call metering.
 Takes orders: yes — full menu memorization, all modifications, upsells.
-Runs cards: yes — on the call, recording auto-pauses for PCI, 10-min auth hold.
+Runs cards:yes — the caller keys the card in on the phone inside the telephony provider's PCI boundary, on a leg the agent never hears; 10-min auth hold.
 Peak hours: answers every call in parallel; the 6pm wall is no different from 11am.
-Languages: English included, Spanish / French / Hebrew / Yiddish at $25/mo each.
+Languages: English included, Spanish / Hebrew / Yiddish at $25/mo each.
 Failure mode: transfers to your back line on allergies, payment failures, anything outside scope.

 Right for: any restaurant doing 50+ calls/day with 30%+ phone-order revenue.
 Wrong for: a single-location coffee shop with five inbound calls a day.